Bar-Dev/Greenway/README.md

 * Test "Amenities" link displays dropdown list for "Cafe's" and "Bike Hire".
 * Test all navlinks to direct to appropriate pages.
 * Test "Sign Up" button displays Modal on all pages.
-* Test all navlinks display appropiate color on 'hover'.
+* Test all navlinks display appropriate color on 'hover'.

 ### Home Page
 * Test main image zooms out on page launch.